A Guide to Ranking for SERP Features

 I mentioned earlier that there’s a tendency for SERP features to cause a reduction in the average volume of clicks.
 While this is true, as part of a larger content plan, featured snippets do not necessarily spell doom.

 For instance, if your featured snippet satisfactorily answers the searcher’s query, you still earn points on positive brand image, visibility, and credibility.
-On the other hand, if the snippet isn’t exhaustive enough, you’ll get the traffic from users clicking through to read more.
+On the other hand, if the snippet isn’t exhaustive enough, you’ll get traffic from users clicking through to read more.